BNaledi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 7-Give owner,group,others execute permission to named file.NOT ABSOLUTE/OCTAL (NUMBERS), use symbolic.
 Task 8-Set specific permissions to named file in current directory,(u:no permission at all,g: no permission at all,o: all the permissions).
 Task 9-Sets/change the octal mode/permissions of file in current directory, given symbolic notation.
+Task 10-Set the mode of file in current directory as mode of another file in same directory.